MicrosoftDocs/learn/learn-pr/wwl-sci/plan-implement-administer-conditional-access/includes/7-test-troubleshooting-conditional-access-policies.md

 ## Conditional Access sign-in interrupt

 The first way is to review the error message that appears.
 For problems signing in when using a web browser, the error page itself has detailed information.
-This information alone describes what the problem is and suggest a solution.
+This information alone describes what the problem is and suggests a solution.

 :::image type="content" source="../media/image-1-1cf4c89a-a981600e.png" alt-text="Screenshot of the Sign-in error - compliant device required.
 With a button to cancel or get more information.":::